Founder & Member, Board of Directors

 CTO, Founder & Member, Board of Directors

-Sami Tantawi is a faculty member at the SLAC National Accelerator Laboratory has been working on accelerators and RF technology for most of his career in both technical and leadership roles.
-He is the Chief Scientist in the Technology & Innovation Directorate leading the RF accelerator and source R&D efforts at SLAC.
+Sami Tantawi is a Professor of Physics at Arizona State University, and Emeritus Professor of Astrophysics and Particle Physics at Stanford University and SLAC National Accelerator Laboratory, where he was the Chief Scientist in the Technology & Innovation Directorate leading the RF accelerator and source R&D efforts at SLAC.
+He has been working on accelerators and RF technology for most of his career in both technical and leadership roles.
 Through his work, there is a better understanding of RF breakdown processes.
 This has led to novel ways of optimizing linear accelerator design and will lead to the operation of highly efficient, higher gradient compact linacs.
-Sami received his Ph.D. in Electrical Engineering from the University of Maryland.
+Sami received his PhD in Electrical Engineering from the University of Maryland.
 He was awarded the US Particle Accelerator School Prize for achievements in Accelerator Physics and Technology in 2003.